The Defection and Subsequent Resurrection of Nikolai Pushkin

 “Koch.
 Yes!
 He’s Jewish!”
 Woolf declared of Nikolai, not knowing if it was true.

 “Yes!
-Yes he is,” Horstmeyer took his opening and ran with it.
+Yes he is,” Horstmeyer concurred.
 “Fleeing the well-documented persecution of Soviet Jews.”

 Nikolai understood about half of what they were saying, none of which made him Jewish.